2026–27 Federal Budget: What It Means for Australian Crypto Investors

 Trustees of discretionary trusts will pay a minimum 30% tax on taxable income.
 Beneficiaries (other than corporate beneficiaries) receive non-refundable credits for that tax.

-Why this matters for crypto
+Why this matters for crypto?

 A significant number of sophisticated crypto investors hold positions through discretionary trust structures, often paired with a bucket company.
 The reasons are well known: asset protection, flexibility in distributions, and the ability to stream income to family members on lower marginal rates.